Aditya5757raj/Minor-Project-1/README.md

   <h2 align="center">Classroom Vacancy Management System</h2>

-  The **Classroom Vacancy Management System** is a comprehensive solution for efficiently managing and allocating vacant classrooms in universities.
-It allows students and faculty to view and book available classrooms based on real-time availability.
+  The **Classroom Vacancy Management System** helps universities efficiently manage and allocate vacant classrooms.
+It allows students and faculty to view and book available classrooms in real-time.

-  <a href="https://github.com/Aditya5757raj/Minor-Project-1"><strong>➥ GitHub Repository</strong></a>
+  <a href="https://github.com/Aditya5757raj/Minor-Project-1"><strong>➥ View on GitHub</strong></a>

 </div>